threefoldtech/terraform-provider-grid/docs/resources/kubernetes.md

 - `cpu` (Number) Number of virtual CPUs.
 Must be between 1 and 32.
 - `disk_size` (Number) Disk size for master node in GBs.
 Must be between 1GB and 10240GBs (10TBs).
 - `memory` (Number) Memory size in MB.
 Must be between 256MBs and 262144MBs (256GBs).
 - `name` (String) Master node ZMachine workload name.
 This has to be unique within the node.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `node` (Number) Node ID to deploy master node on.

 Optional: